Honeywell to roll out hardware on Bombardier business jets

 Honeywell hopes to seize this growing market through its JetWave hardware, which enables not just local but worldwide high-speed Internet access.
 Partnerships with manufacturers such as Bombardier may help it, along with its agreement to provide hardware for certain high-speed services from British satellite provider Inmarsat.

-Jet ConneX, Inmarsat’s product aimed at business jets, will service Bombardier in the deal announced Tuesday, beginning in 2015, although the exact terms of the deal were not disclosed.
+Jet ConneX, Inmarsat’s product aimed at business jets, will service Bombardier in the deal announced Tuesday, beginning in 2015, although the exact terms of the deal were not dislosed.

 Other business planemakers such as Gulfstream Aerospace, owned by General Dynamics Corp, offer a range of optional wireless systems based on the needs and budget of their customers.